 Tower of London

-As the result of ToL task, fig[figure, fig10] shows mean number of responses for getting correct answer according to the difficulty of tasks.
-On this value, mixed-design two-way ANOVA was conducted with difficulty as within subject factor \times induction as between subject factor.
-As a result, the main effect of difficulty was significant ( ) but the main effect of induction was not significant ( ).
+As a result of the ToL task, Fig. [figure, fig10] shows the mean number of responses until the participant provided the correct answer according to the difficulty of the tasks.
+Mixed-design two-way ANOVA was conducted on this value, with difficulty as the within-subjects factor and induction as the between-subjects factor.
+As a result, we found that the main effect of difficulty was significant ( ), but the main effect of induction was not significant ( ).
 The interaction was not significant ( ).

-Figure 10.
-Number of responses in Tower of London task
+Fig. 10.
+Number of responses in the Tower of London task